BashPrime/metroid-prime-randomizer/src/client/src/assets/help-documents/faq.md

 ## My seed is broken.
 Items are missing, artifacts aren't working, I'm starting out with items, etc.

-The randomizer doesn't work (or work *well*) with pre-existing saves.
+The randomizer doesn't work (or work *well*) with pre-existing save slots.
 You need to start from a brand-new save slot each time you play a randomizer seed or else you might run into this issue.

 ## The game crashes if I lay a Morph Ball Bomb while submerged in water or lava.